Tomas-Cucit/docs-blockchain/downloads/docs.md

 # How to add custom networks

-For non-EBA wallet accounts, it is possible to add custom networks for testing purposes.
+For Ultra Pro Wallets, it is possible to add custom networks for testing purposes.

 This is the correct procedure: